iamh2o/rgbw_colorspace_converter/README.md

 ## Specifically For LED Based Projects
 ![HBP]( https://raw.githubusercontent.com/iamh2o/rgbw_colorspace_converter/main/images/bar21.png )

-Non-RGBW LEDs do a poor job of representing the observable color space, generally leaving gaps or complete gradients of pallates missing.
-This library will convert color space codes to RGBW for use in most new RGBW LEDs.
+### Briefly:  What is the utility of this module?

+Instantiate a color object from any of the supported types.
+Use this object to emit values for all types(including RGBW).
+Modify the RGB or HSV objects by thier r/g/b or h/s/v properties, and the values for all ojects update to reflect the change.
+This is mostly of use for translating the multiple spaces to RGBW for use in LED or other lighting fixtures which support RGBW, but can be used also as a general color manipulator and translator.

 > We've become accostomed to the limited ability of RGB LEDs to produce truly diverse colors, but with the introduction of RGBW(white) LEDs, the ability of LEDs to replicate a more realistic spectrum of colors is dramatically increased.
 The problem however, is decades of systems based on RGB, HEX, HSL do not offer easy transformations to RGBW from each system.
 This package does just this, and only this.
 If will return you RGBW for given tuples of other spaces, and do so fast enough for interactive LED projects.
 There are a few helper functions and whatnot, but it's really as simple as (r,g,b,w) = Color.RGB(255,10,200).
 Where 4 channel RGBW LEDs will translate the returned values to represent the richer color specified by the RGB tuple.

 > Or!
 Go ahead and use this for non LED projects where you need to convert between color spaces.
 Say for controlling old skool DMX lighting rigs.

-### 3 Main Projects Evolved This Library: HEX, BAAAHS and Pyramid Scheme.... hence....
+### 3 Main Projects Shaped This Module: HEX, BAAAHS and Pyramid Scheme.... hence....
 HEXBASPYR ?

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)  [![Run Color Tests](https://github.com/iamh2o/HBP-RGBW-Color-Space-Converter/actions/workflows/ci.yml/badge.svg)](https://github.com/iamh2o/HBP-RGBW-Color-Space-Converter/actions/workflows/ci.yml) [![Lint](https://github.com/iamh2o/HBP-RGBW-Color-Space-Converter/actions/workflows/black.yaml/badge.svg)](https://github.com/iamh2o/HBP-RGBW-Color-Space-Converter/actions/workflows/black.yaml) ![LED ART](https://img.shields.io/badge/A--R--T-L.E.D.-white?style=plastic) ![ver](https://badge.fury.io/gh/iamh2o%2Frgbw_colorspace_converter.svg)
 .

 <pre>